Measurement disturbance and conservation laws in quantum mechanics: Disturbance, commutation, and compatibility

-If $\E$ and $\F$ do not admit a joint observable, then they are \emph{incompatible}.
-But if $\F \subset \ff(\ii^*_\xx)$, we may choose $\G$ as $\G(x,y) = \ii^*_x(\F(y))$, which satisfies \eq{eq:joint-observable-compatible}.
-We may therefore conclude that for two incompatible observables $\E$ and $\F$, no $\E$-instrument $\ii$ exists that satisfies $\F \subset \ff(\ii^*_\xx)$.
+If $\E$ and $\F$ do not admit a joint observable, then they are \emph{incompatible} \cite{Heinosaari2015}.
+Now let $\ii$ be an $\E$-compatible instrument, and assume that $\F \subset \ff(\ii^*_\xx)$.
+In such a case, we may choose $\G$ as $\G(x,y) = \ii^*_x(\F(y))$, which satisfies \eq{eq:joint-observable-compatible}.
+It follows that non-disturbance implies compatibility, and so for two incompatible observables $\E$ and $\F$, no $\E$-instrument $\ii$ exists that satisfies $\F \subset \ff(\ii^*_\xx)$.
 Note that while non-disturbance requires compatibility, compatibility does not guarantee non-disturbance.
 For instance, while any observable is compatible with itself, for every informationally complete observable the fixed-point set of its compatible channel is trivial.
 Indeed, the size of the fixed-point set of an $\E$-channel is strongly related to the amount of information given by $\E$ as shown in Ref. \cite{Hamamura-Miyadera}.
 Furthermore, as shown in Ref. \cite{Heinosaari2010}, there exist pairs of compatible observables $\E$ and $\F$ where $\E$ admits an instrument that does not disturb $\F$, but all possible $\F$-instruments necessarily disturb $\E$.
 This further demonstrates that unlike compatibility, non-disturbance is not symmetric.

 As shown in Ref. \cite{Miyadera2008}, the pair of observables $\E$ and $\F$ are compatible only if